Matura: Croatia

-The nationwide leaving exams (državna matura) were introduced for gymnasium (and other four-year high school program) students in the 2009/2010 school year.
-The examinations are conducted by the National Center for External Evaluation of Education (Nacionalni centar za vanjsko vrednovanje obrazovanja (NCVVO)).
-There are two available terms during which candidates can take their exams: the summer term, taking place during June, and the fall/autumn term, typically occurring in the last weeks of August.
+The nationwide leaving written exam State Matura Exam (Croatian: Državna matura) was introduced for gymnasium (and other four-year high school program) students in the 2009/2010 school year, and nationwide primary school written exam National Exam (Croatian: Nacionalni ispiti) was introduced for all Croatian primary school pupils in March 2023.
+Both examinations are conducted by the National Center for External Evaluation of Education (Nacionalni centar za vanjsko vrednovanje obrazovanja (NCVVO)).
+For high school students (taking the State Matura Exam), there are two available terms during which candidates can take their exams: the summer term, taking place during June, and the fall/autumn term, typically occurring in the last weeks of August.
 Many university faculties and other higher-education institutions already have their applications closed by the end of the summer term due to having reached their first-year students enrollment quota for the upcoming academic year.
+For primary school pupils, the National Exam is conducted during the months of March and April, and attended by 4th year and 8th grade pupils.
+As of 2026, NCVVO uses the National Exam only for surveys and analytics, and the results of the National Exam have no effect on pupils' enrolments in high schools.

+Državna matura (State Matura Exam)

+Državna matura is taken by all 4th grade gymnasium students (and optionally other four-year high school students) at the end for the school year.
 The compulsory subjects are available at elementary (B) or higher (A) level exams.
 Certain higher-education institutions require the candidate to take certain or all compulsory subject exams at the A level.
 On the other hand, there are higher-education programs requiring only the B level exams.
 In such cases, the candidate taking an exam in a certain subject on the A level is credited more points than a candidate taking the B level exam: 1 point on the A level exam is worth 1.6 points of the B level exam.